Tanisha-Sharma005/Beginner-C-Programs/Function Program/README.md

 1. Program to calculate the factorial of a number using a function.
 2. Program to find the maximum of two numbers using a function.
 3. Program to check whether a number is prime using a function.
-4. Program to find the sum of natural numbers using recursion.
+5. Program to Checks whether a number is even or odd using a function.
-5. Program to swap two numbers using a function.
+6. Program to swap two numbers using a function.